jwern/balloon-explosion/README.md

 ## To Do ##

 If I were going to expand upon this solution, I would add an animation feature to make the explosion grow upon appearance (to look more like it's actually "exploding"), as well as some flashes of light in the background.
+Just for fun, I might change the fox to the smiley with varying emotions -- like annoyed, scared, etc. -- as you blow up the balloon.

 I'd also add a mobile version with up and down buttons instead of relying on arrow key input - the current version cannot be interacted with on mobile.